Scotland in 1969 |

 Goalkeepers

--- Scotland used three goalkeepers Jim Herriot, Ernie McGarr and Tommy Lawrence in the World Cup Qualifiers.
+-- Scotland used three goalkeepers Jim Herriot, Ernie McGarr and Tommy Lawrence in the World Cup Qualifiers. -- Jim Herriot was the starting goalkeeper.

-Jim Herriot
+Jim Herriot |

 -- Bobby Clark and Ernie McGarr were also teammates at the club level.
 The pair battled for the number one at Aberdeen.
 In 1968–69 season, McGarr replaced Clark, and Clark never regained his position.
-For this team, McGarr edged out Clark because Scotland used him at a World Cup Qualifier against Austria in 1969.
+For this team, McGarr also edged out Clark because Scotland used him at a World Cup Qualifier against Austria in 1969.
 Clark was used in 1970 only once after the World Cup Qualifier.

--- Ronnie Simpson did not arrive in Celtic until he was 33 years old.
-He received his first cap for Scotland at the age of 36, but he represented the United Kingdom in the 1948 Olympics.
-He was 39 years at the end of the World Cup Qualifiers.
+-- Ronnie Simpson joined Celtic at the age of 33 and earned his first cap for Scotland when he was 36, but he had previously represented the United Kingdom in the 1948 Olympics.
+He was 39 years at the end of the World Cup Qualifiers, and he did not in any of them.
 He was still with Celtic, but he did not play much that season.
 An injury in 1969 forced him to retire at the end of the season.
-He did not play in any the World Cup Qualifiers.

 Defenders

--- Eddie McCreadie and Tommy Gemmell were obvious choices for fullbacks.
+-- Eddie McCreadie and Tommy Gemmell were obvious choices for fullbacks, but both were leftbacks.
 Manager Bobby Brown moved Tommy Gemmell to the right side and played both McCreadie and Gemmell on the national team.
-With Gemmell, I did not need a second leftback.
+With Gemmell, I did not need a third leftback.
 John Greig played as a forward and then, a wing-half before finally establishing himself as a centreback.
 He later played as a leftback, but in 1970, he had not switched his position.
 So I was only looking at him as a central defender.
 Willie Callaghan only made one appearance for Scotland in 1970, but I needed a backup rightback.
 So I chose him over Doug Frasier.
 Sandy Jardine made his international debut in November, 1970 after the actual World Cup Finals.
 Danny McGrain did not even made his professional debut until August, 1970.
 So I excluded them for the 1970 team.

-Billy Neill
+Billy Neill |

 -- Martin Buchan was the captain of Aberdeen as they won the Scottish FA Cup in 1970.
 Later, he would became a legend with Manchester United, but he did not made his international debut until 1971.
 Gordon McQueen just turned professional in 1970.
 Both were not in contention for a place in 1970.